xendk/bandaid/README.md

 #### Failure mode ####

-Will crap all over your module with if the patch doesn't apply.
+Could theoretically crap all over your module if the patch doesn't apply properly.
 A subtle reminder of the good practice of committing the original module first.
+However, as `git` and `patch` is pretty conservative, it's unlikely they'd really foul up the module, and `git reset` should be able to fix it anyway.

 ### Checking local changes ###